Updated 15 June 2026

 - 1Clear resignation statement.
 Open with an unambiguous declaration that you are resigning.
 HR needs this for documentation.
 Example: "I am writing to formally notify you of my resignation."

 - 3Transition offer.
 Offer to help with training, documentation, or handoff.
-In exit interview data from Gallup, employees who offered transition help received 40% more positive reference feedback.
+Employees who offer transition help tend to earn more positive reference feedback.

 - 4A positive note.
 Express gratitude for something specific if possible, or keep it general.
 "I appreciate the opportunities for growth" is safe and professional.
 This leaves the door open for future references.